TejasViswa/PIC10B_Disc1B_Disc2B/Week_2/classes.md

     << "dataMem2: " << dataMem2 << "\n";
   }

+  // Insert other public functions here.
+Usually these are functions that require user interaction/input.

   private:
   // Data Members are usually private

   datatype1 dataMem1;
   datatype2 dataMem2;

+  // Insert other private functions here.
+Usually these are functions that do not require user interaction/input.
 };
 ```